pSGAme/IIM-SMCM/README.md

 ## Acknowledgememnt

-The code are borrowed from  [CoOp](https://github.com/KaiyangZhou/CoOp), [LoCoOp](https://github.com/AtsuMiyai/LoCoOp).
+The code are heavily borrowed from  [CoOp](https://github.com/KaiyangZhou/CoOp), [LoCoOp](https://github.com/AtsuMiyai/LoCoOp) and [Local-Prompt](https://github.com/AuroraZengfh/Local-Prompt).

 Thanks for these great works and open sourcing!
 If you find them helpful, please consider citing them as well.

 ## Contact